-Pork…..it’s what’s for dinner.
 Traditionally pernil or Puerto Rican pork shoulder is slow cooked in the oven.
 When I make it in the oven I cook it at 325 degrees for about 35 minutes for every pound.
-It comes out just as succulent and if you get a shoulder with the skin still on it you get the bonus of crispy pork skin.
+It comes out perfectly succulent and if you get a shoulder with the skin on you get the bonus of crispy pork skin.
 The oven roasting method is my favorite.
 Mainly because of the crispy skin, but oven roasting isn’t always the most convenient.

-When you open the crockpot the pork is floating in its own juices and falls apart when you put your fork in it.
+When you open the slow cooker the pork is floating in its own juices and falls apart when you put your fork in it.
 You can pull it apart with a spoon it is so tender.
 Your friend and family will love it and if there are any leftovers you can make some awesome Cuban sandwiches.

 - 4 lb pork shoulder or pork butt